Associahedra minimize $f$-vectors of secondary polytopes of planar point sets: The number of regular triangulations

 We can apply this construction to triangulations of $\CA$.
 If $T$ is a triangulation, the link of $A$ in $T$ (that is, the sequence of segments that form a triangle with $A$) is an $A$-monotone polyline $L$.
 We set $\sigma_T=\sigma_L$ and call this sign vector the \emph{link signature of $T$ from $A$}.

-The main result in this section is the following.
+We now prove Theorem~\ref{thm:main}.
 Let $\CB=\{A, Q_0,Q_1,\dots$, $Q_{n-3}, Q_{n-2}\}$ be a point configuration in convex position and such that $P_i$ lies in the segment $AQ_i$ for every $i$.
-(That is, obtain each point $Q_i$ by moving each $P_i$ radially from $A$ until it becomes a vertex of the configuration).
-Then:
+(That is, obtain each point $Q_i$ by moving each $P_i$ radially away from $A$ until it becomes a vertex of the configuration).
+We want to prove that $\CA$ has at least as many regular triangulations as the convex $n$-gon $\CB$.
+We show this by induction on the number of points of $\CA$, and stratified by signature.
+That is, we prove the following statement, which trivially implies Theorem \ref{thm:main}: